neotje/NeoLED/README.md

     // function to handle the animation start request. void onStartAPIrequest()
     {
-        Manager.start("simple_colors"); // don't need to set the configuration because we already have a pointer to this configuration in the init function.
+        Manager.start(name); // don't need to set the configuration because we already have a pointer to this configuration in the init function.
         APIserver.sendOK();
     }